touhid-1/Amazon-clone/Readme.md

 In server>install npm for downloading packages..
 In client folder> install npm for downloading packages

-signIn in user for auth in firebase email:touhidsaleem1@gmail.com password:123456
+signnedIn user for auth in firebase email:touhidsaleem1@gmail.com password:123456